hyperledger/aries-rfcs/features/0116-evidence-exchange/README.md

 To mitigate the risk associated with such tradeoffs, the *NIST 800-63A Digital Identity Guidelines* outline three (3) levels of identity proofing assurance.
 These levels describe the degree of due-diligence performed during an *Identity Proofing Process*.
 See [Section 5.2 Identity Assurance Levels Table 5-1](https://pages.nist.gov/800-63-3/sp800-63-3.html#sec5).

-> Users of this protocol will associate themselves with the need to understand the *type of evidence that was collected and how it was confirmed* so that they can adhere to any business processes that require **IAL2** or **IAL3**  assurance levels supported by *Strong* or *Superior* forms of evidence.
+> Users of this protocol will need to understand the *type of evidence that was collected and how it was confirmed* so that they can adhere to any business processes that require **IAL2** or **IAL3**  assurance levels supported by *Strong* or *Superior* forms of evidence.

 ### Dematerialization of physical documents
 Today, entities (businesses, organizations, government agencies) maintain existing processes for the gathering, examination and archiving of physical documents.
 These entities may retain a copy of a physical document, a scanned digital copy or both.
 Using manual or automated procedures, the information encapsulated within these documents is extracted and stored as personal data attestations about the document presenter within a system of record (SOR).

 ![conceptual_doc_transformation](./img/conceptual_doc_transformation.png)

-As decentralized identity technologies begin to be adopted, these entities can transform these attestations into *Verifiable Credential*.
+As decentralized identity technologies begin to be adopted, these entities can transform these attestations into *Verifiable Credentials*.

 ### Understanding KYC
 *Know Your Customer (KYC)* is a process by which entities (business, governments, organizations) obtain information about the identity and address of their customers.
 This process helps to ensure that the services that the entity provides are not misused.
 KYC procedures vary based on geolocation and industry.
 For example, the KYC documents required to open a bank account in India versus the USA may differ but the basic intent of demonstrating proof of identity and address are similar.
 Additionally, the KYC documents necessary to meet business processing requirements for enrollment in a university may differ from that of onboarding a new employee.

 Regardless of the type of KYC processing performed by an entity, there may be regulatory or business best practice requirements that mandate access to any *Original Documents* presented as evidence during the KYC process.
 As entities transition from paper/plastic based identity proofing practices to *Verifiable Credentials* there may exist (albeit only for a transitional period) the need to gain access to the [Identity Evidence](./eep_glossary.md) that an Issuer examined before issuing credentials.

 This process is time consuming and costly for the credential Issuer and often redundant and inconvenient for the Holder.
-Some industry attempts have been made to establish centrally controlled B2B sharing schemas to help reduce such impediments to the Issuer but these approaches are often designed and motivated by business goals and less about Holder data privacy.
-The purpose of this protocol is to insert the Holder at the center of the P2P C2B exchange of *Identity Evidence* while allowing Verifiers to gain confidence in identity proofing assurance levels.
+Some industry attempts have been made to establish centrally controlled B2B sharing schemas to help reduce such impediments to the Issuer.
+These approaches are typically viewed as vital for the betterment of the Issuers and Verifiers and are not designed for or motivated by the data privacy concerns of the Holder.
+The purpose of this protocol is to place the Holder at the center of the P2P C2B exchange of *Identity Evidence* while allowing Verifiers to gain confidence in identity proofing assurance levels.

 ### Evidence Vetting Workflow
 The [Verifiable Credentials Specification](https://www.w3.org/TR/verifiable-claims-data-model/) describes three key stakeholders in an ecosystem that manages digital credentials: Issuers, Holders and Verifiers.
 However, before an Issuer can attest to claims about a Holder, an *Examiner* must perform the required vetting, due diligence, regulatory compliance and other tasks needed to establish confidence in making a claim about an identity trait associated with a Holder.
 The actions of the Examiner may include physical validation of information (i.e.: comparison of real person to a photo) as well as reliance on third party services as part of its vetting process.
 Depending on the situational context of a credential request or the type of privileges to be granted, the complexity of the vetting process taken by an examiner to confirm the truth about a specific trait may vary.